 One of the most noticeable traits of depression is lethargy, or as one clinician put it, the “emotional flu.”
-(Bloch, 2002, p.
-172).
 Like the flu, when you feel depressed, you probably don’t want to move much.
 Yet, being stagnant only reinforces a depressed mood and can eventually lead to other health problems.
 If you feel anxious, you probably find it difficult to stop moving in some way.

-You can begin with stretching, which you can do in bed, on a chair, on the floor, and practically whenever you want.
+You can begin with stretching, which you can do in bed, on a chair, on the floor, and just about whenever you want.
 This is especially important if you have a job where you sit a lot.
 Also, little spurts of movement that get your heart rate up are excellent ways to keep active and release excess energy.
-For instance, you can do jumping jacks, march or jog in place, twist your torso while standing, and a number of different interval moves like these that require little effort, but have big benefits when done daily.
-On the point of exercise:
+For instance, you can do jumping jacks, march or jog in place, twist your torso while standing, and a number of different interval moves like these that require little effort but have big benefits when done daily.
+On the point of doing exercise:

 You can also add walking and/or running to your weekly routine, even if it’s only a walk down the street or running in place for 10 minutes.
 Since having social support and connection is also an important part of coping with depression and anxiety, you could exercise and socialize if you sign up for an aerobics class.
 Dancing encompasses these many benefits, according to a study published on the website of Groove Nation, a dance and music studio based in Vancouver, Washington.
 Who doesn’t want to feel cool and get a good workout at the same time?